Way Out Weather

 - Featuring photography by KT Auleta, Dan Murphy, and Constance Mensh

-5 stars.
+5 stars; #6 Best Album of 2014.
 Way Out Weather motors slowly but powerfully, like some 70s muscle-car cruising lazy coast-roads, safe in the knowledge of its own killer torque.
 The album title may abbreviate as a guileless “WOW!”, its bright melodies flickering like autumn sunlight on evening waves, but Gunn’s rolling lyrics deal with darker aspects – the ill omens of climate change, society’s lonesome outcasts, occluded Dylan riddles of impending apocalypse – that infuse the meander and drift of these lazy beguiling songs with a manifest chill, the dark rain clouds up ahead on that perfect summer drive that says sweet times now, bad times coming.
 You couldn’t wish for a more fitting musical soundtrack to the rest of your 2014.

 – Andrew Male, MOJO